-Description: Distressed hospitals were identified as having experienced aggregate net losses of more than one percent of aggregate revenue over the five year period 2009-2013.
+Description: Distressed hospitals that have experienced an average net loss of more than 5% of aggregate revenue over a five-year period and are approved for the exemption by Centers for Medicare and Medicaid Services.
 These hospitals are exempt from the tax on outpatient revenue.

 History: PA 11-61 established the exemption from the tax on payment earned for the provision of outpatient services based on financial hardship.
+PA 17-4 of the June Special Session increases the threshold at which a hospital is considered financially distressed to one that has experienced an average net loss of more than 5% of aggregate revenue over a five-year period, rather than more than 1%.